Why ice is so slippery

 \figref{fig:upscaling}c reports the nanoscale ice friction coefficient as a function of sliding velocity for different temperatures, using the nanoscale MD results directly.
 Clearly, when compared with experimental ice friction data, the coefficient of friction is not only grossly overestimated in magnitude but also shows the wrong trend: friction increasing with sliding velocity, in opposition to experiments.
 Using the frictional heating model described by equation~\eqref{eq:surface_temperature}, we can upscale nanoscale MD results to the macroscale.
 The resulting contact temperature is reported in \figref{fig:upscaling}e.
 At low velocities, frictional heating is negligible, with the contact temperature close to the background temperature.
-At higher velocities, frictional heating increases the contact temperature, which approaches the melting point for a sliding velocity of around \SI{0.1}{m/s}.
-This change in contact temperature dramatically changes the ice friction coefficient behavior from the nanoscale ice friction coefficients in \figref{fig:upscaling}c to the macroscale ice friction coefficients in \figref{fig:upscaling}f, which shows excellent agreement with experimental data \cite{akkokParametersAffectingKinetic1987, penner2001physics, nyberg2013asymmetrical, canale2019nanorheology, miyashita2023sliding}, having an $R^2$ coefficient of determination of \num{0.83} (see \figref{fig:parity_plots}).
+At higher velocities, frictional heating increases the contact temperature, which approaches the melting point for a sliding velocity of around \SI{0.1}{\metre\per\second}.
+This change in contact temperature dramatically changes the ice friction coefficient behavior from the nanoscale ice friction coefficients in \figref{fig:upscaling}c to the macroscale ice friction coefficients in \figref{fig:upscaling}f, which shows excellent agreement with experimental data \cite{akkokParametersAffectingKinetic1987, penner2001physics, nyberg2013asymmetrical, canale2019nanorheology, miyashita2023sliding}, having an $R^2_{\log}$ coefficient of determination of \num{0.94} over the full experimental pool ($n=88$), and \num{0.88} on a held-out validation subset of $n=55$ points from four sources (Akkok, Penner, Nyberg, Canale) at $v \ge \SI{5e-3}{\metre\per\second}$, where the macroscale prediction is independent of the $\sigma_{\rm c}$ anchor (see Methods).

 From the nanoscale MD simulations, we can extract properties of the premelting film, which we can also upscale to the macroscale using the frictional heating model.
 In \figref{fig:film-properties}a, we report the premelting film thickness as a function of sliding velocity.
 While the premelting film thickness increases with sliding velocity at the nanoscale, the effect is significantly amplified at the macroscale, rising by about an order of magnitude.
 This amplification is also evident when considering viscosity, which drops by about two orders of magnitude.
 It is these two effects combined that cause the strong drop in ice friction with increasing sliding velocity at the macroscale.